harvzor/portfolio/data/projects/artists-name-plates.md

 - the order form was improved and made prettier
 - user input is now properly checked on both client and server side
 - the website is now mobile friendly

+## What did I learn?
+Reflecting on the project

+**I'm a bit of a perfectionist, but I should've worked to build a leaner product which didn't have to be perfect.** Trying to find the right framework and building it to be perfect held me back.

+In the end I settled with jQuery to build the order form.
+By this point, the code is quite complicated.
+Back when I first started coding the website, I was still a Javascript novice, but now I'd much rather use a framework such as Angular, or at least a better component rendering library such as React.